clemcer/LoggiFly/docs/guide/config_sections/label-config.md

 To provide a simple list of keywords, you can set `loggifly.keywords` to a comma-separated list of keywords.
 The same applies for `loggifly.excluded_keywords`.

 If you want to set keyword-level settings, you can do so by setting `loggifly.keywords.<index>.<setting>`.
-So if you wanted to set a regex with a notification title, you can do so by setting `loggifly.keywords.1.regex: "some-regex"` and `loggifly.keywords.1.notification_title: "some-title"`.
+So if you wanted to set a regex with a `title_template`, you can do so by setting `loggifly.keywords.1.regex: "some-regex"` and `loggifly.keywords.1.title_template: "some-title"`.

+The same applies for container events.
+You can set `loggifly.container_events` to a comma-separated list of container events or add settings for a specific event by setting `loggifly.container_events.<index>.event: crash` and and`loggifly.container_events.<index>.<setting>: <some-value>`.

 ## Example